 Nicaragua is the one country in Central America that never truly closed its borders in the first place.
-There is no ban on entry to Nicaragua for foreigners, although most airlines have stopped flying into the country.
+There is no ban on entry to Nicaragua for foreigners, although most airlines stopped flying into the country during the pandemic.

-At this time, only a few airlines are flying into Nicaragua.
-It’s less a question of COVID-19 restrictions and more one about onerous government requirements of the airlines.
+At this time, it’s less a question of COVID-19 restrictions, and more one about onerous government requirements of the airlines.
 The upshot is, if you’re flying to Nicaragua, you need to present your negative Covid test to the airline no less than 36 hours before boarding rather than at the airport and/or at Nicaraguan immigration.

 That aside, anyone can enter Nicaragua as long as they have a negative (PCR only) COVID-19 test issued within 72 hours of arrival.

-Land borders with Honduras and Costa Rica are open.
+Land borders with are open.
 Travelers arriving by land need to present their negative Covid test at the border.

 Costa Rica reopened its international airports on August 1, 2020 and its land borders in April, 2021.

-Tourists entering Costa Rica need to fill in the online health pass and buy travel insurance to cover any COVID care they may need and any possible quarantine.
-Fully-vaccinated travelers (with vaccination completed at least 14 days before arrival) and travelers under the age of 18 are now exempt from buying the travel insurance.
+Tourists entering Costa Rica need to fill in the online health pass and, if unvaccinated, buy travel insurance to cover any COVID care they may need and any possible quarantine.
+Fully-vaccinated travelers (with vaccination completed at least 14 days before arrival) and travelers under the age of 18 are exempt from buying the travel insurance.